 Colorectal cancer (CRC) is the fourth most common cause of cancer-related death worldwide.

-The total number is not known, but approximately 650.000 new cases are registered each year in industrialized countries.
+The total number is not known, but the World Cancer Reseasrch fund reported approximately 1.8 million new cases of colorectal cancer, worldwide, in 2018.
 This represents a major burden for the patients affected and a huge cost to society.
 Five percent of all men and four percent of all women will be diagnosed with colorectal cancer before the age of 75.
 There has been a steady rise in the numbers in the last decades, which in large part is due to the increased life expectancy.
 There is a considerable demand for quality prognostic markers, which we aim to establish.

 Stages of colorectal cancer

 - transverse colon